JThomas404/hcs-iam-rbac-policy-as-code-design/RBAC-PAC-IMPLEMENTATION-PLAN.md

 2. Import existing built-in groups and built-in roles used by PAC.
 3. Import or map existing custom groups and assignments.
 4. Preserve console-only exceptions only where unavoidable and document them.
-5. Validate that imported state matches normalized exporter output.
+5. Validate that imported state matches normalised exporter output.

 Deliverables:
 - imported dev user inventory